simonsmith/simonsmith.io/src/markdown/improving-terminal-experience/index.md

 The key to working efficiently with Git is mastering a set of aliases for common tasks, such as commit, merge and rebase.
-Personally I recommend the [oh-my-zsh Git aliases](https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet), particularly as they are likely to be installed on other machines that you may use.
+Personally I recommend the [oh-my-zsh Git aliases](https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet), (particularly as they are likely to be installed on other machines that you may use) but you are of course free to [define your own](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases).

 ### Avoid using full paths with git commands